 Speaking of reviews, sometimes pull requests might be merged without a review.
 There might be justifiable reasons for that happening, but it should be the exception rather than the norm.
 Analyzing this metric might indicate the source of quality problems.
 Especially if you look at it along with other metrics on the list.

-For instance, by looking at previous statistics, you might notice that the ratio of PRs without review increased just after a spike in the PR review waiting time.
-With that knowledge, you might want to investigate ways in which you can improve the PR waiting time.
+For instance, by looking at previous statistics, you might notice that the PRs without review increased just after a spike in the PR review time.
+With that knowledge, you might want to investigate ways in which you can improve the PR review time.
 This will not only guarantee the PRs get to production sooner but also reduce the number of PRs that get merged without review.

 In this post, we talked about some of the most valuable Git statistics for an organization.
 By tracking and improving such metrics, you can uncover and encourage positive trends while stopping the negative ones at their root.
 As a result, you'll improve the health of your codebase and team.